 The following are the places that you must visit to free your adventurous spirit:-

 A don’t-forget place to visit in Machu Picchu is Huayna Picchu.
 In every landscape photo of Machu Picchu you will see, you will find a rock standing straight and proud in the background, and that is Huayna Picchu.

-You can climb that mountain, but make sure to book in advance as only 400 people per day are allowed to climb on the top of the Huayna.
+You can climb that mountain.
+Make sure to book in advance as only 400 people per day can climb on the top of the Huayna.
 Even if you reach by 6:00 in the morning, there is no guarantee you will get the ticket to Huayna.
 And if you are a hiker or an adventure freak, then you should definitely try to get your hands on the tickets.

 You won’t find any peaceful adventure as you will experience here.
 Get a birds-eye view of the site from the top of the mountain.

 A visit to the Temple of the Sun will give you knowledge about the finest stonework done in Machu Picchu.
 Believing that using this temple to observe astronomical activities.
 There are several niches in the temple for the offerings.
 Carry a camera and keep some Photography Tips in mind while capturing this beauty.

 At the center of the temple, there is a large altar carving out of the stone where ceremonies and sacrifices would take place.
 It was a sacred place for the Incans.
 The sun was a vital part of their life.
 Considering that it is responsible for the creation of everything.
 Hence, not everyone can go in the temple.
 This temple is built to worship the sun along with other gods.

 Intipunku (The Sun Gate)

 Looking for a place from where you can get a spectacular view of the sunrise?
 Your search comes to an end here, Inti Punku (the sun gate) is the best place for the striking view of sunrise.
 It also the most important part of Machu Picchu as earlier using its stairs as the grand entrance, to enter or exit the village.